Shugu19/Project-1/README.md

 ---

-## Credits

-Absolutely, attribution and referencing are crucial in acknowledging the sources used in developing your portfolio website.
-Here's how you might address this in your README.md file:

----

 ## Sources and References

 ### Codebase and Templates

-- **Portfolio Template:** The structure and layout of my portfolio website were inspired by [(https://www.youtube.com/watch?v=7UIBIaEZVWw&t=76s)].
+- **Portfolio Template:** The structure and layout of my portfolio website were inspired by [Coding Karundu](https://www.youtube.com/watch?v=7UIBIaEZVWw&t=76s).
 I followed [coding karundu] tutorial to create the foundational structure and layout, adapting it to suit my personal style and content.

 ### External Assistance